Find synonyms Find exact match

 An investigational oral calcineurin inhibitor, ISA247, has also shown efficacy in randomized trials in patients with moderate to severe plaque psoriasis, and may have less nephrotoxicity than cyclosporine .

 Biologic agents — Biologic agents are important treatment options for moderate to severe plaque type psoriasis [104-106].
-The available biologics for psoriasis have been shown in clinical trial programs to have excellent short-term and long-term efficacy and favorable tolerability.
+The available biologics for psoriasis have been shown in clinical trials to have excellent short-term and long-term efficacy and favorable tolerability.
 The biologic therapies available for the treatment of psoriasis include etanercept, infliximab, adalimumab, and ustekinumab.
 Alefacept, another biologic agent, is no longer marketed.
 Itolizumab, a biologic agent marketed in India, is not available in the United States.

 There is a concern that all TNF-alpha inhibitors have the potential to activate latent infections such as tuberculosis and increased rates of infection have been seen in patients with rheumatoid arthritis treated with etanercept, infliximab, and adalimumab.
 TNF-alpha inhibitors have also been associated with an increased risk of malignancies, including lymphoma and leukemia, and the development of new-onset psoriasis .
 (See "Tumor necrosis factor-alpha inhibitors: Risk of bacterial, viral, and fungal infections" and "Tumor necrosis factor-alpha inhibitors and mycobacterial infections" and "Tumor necrosis factor-alpha inhibitors: Risk of malignancy" and "Tumor necrosis factor-alpha inhibitors: An overview of adverse effects".)